ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Coisas que aprendi trabalhando com clientes difíceis - <a href="https://medium.com/@viniciusvibrich/coisas-que-aprendi-trabalhando-com-clientes-dif%C3%ADceis-9100a2494533?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an AI-Powered Video Generation Platform: From Text to Engaging Educational Content (Part… - <a href="https://medium.com/@ratna.online1/building-an-ai-powered-video-generation-platform-from-text-to-engaging-educational-content-part-ccf5a2109aaa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinicius Vibrich`**
+✍️ **posted by `Ratna Online`**

-<blockquote>A arte de se tornar confiável
+<blockquote>In the age of bite-sized content and visual learning, static text is no longer enough.
+Educational material must not only be informative…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Props ve State Nedir?
-React’te Veriyi Yönetmenin Temelleri - <a href="https://hakanduyar.medium.com/props-ve-state-nedir-reactte-veriyi-y%C3%B6netmenin-temelleri-6ecaba671a00?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Inspiring Story of the Popular Open-Source Library — Shadcn Form Builder - <a href="https://medium.com/joyfill/the-inspiring-story-of-the-popular-open-source-library-shadcn-form-builder-a1c80e47d7eb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hakan Duyar`**
+✍️ **posted by `John Pagley`**

-<blockquote>React uygulamaları, kullanıcı arayüzünü dinamik ve etkileşimli hale getiren verilerle çalışır.
-Bu verileri nasıl yönettiğimiz, uygulamanın…
+<blockquote>In this video, the host John from Joyfill sits down with Hasan, creator of Shadcn Form Builder, to walk through the project’s journey —…
-Continue reading on Medium »</blockquote>
+Continue reading on Joyfill »</blockquote>

 <h3>3.
-Why Redux Toolkit Changed the Way I Handle State in React Apps - <a href="https://medium.com/@methushanjula/why-redux-toolkit-changed-the-way-i-handle-state-in-react-apps-9e684a634c34?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building for Low-Bandwidth Regions: What Happens When Your Next.js App Runs on a 2G Phone - <a href="https://medium.com/better-dev-nextjs-react/building-for-low-bandwidth-regions-what-happens-when-your-next-js-app-runs-on-a-2g-phone-63ba2e77ed12?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Methush Anjula`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>From prop drilling headaches to smooth state management.
-My journey from vanilla Redux to Redux Toolkit.
+<blockquote>How to trim, optimize, and rethink your stack for users in bandwidth-starved regions
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>4.
-React 19 — Server Components, Compiler, and New Hooks that Redefine Frontend Development in 2025 - <a href="https://rameezibrahim.medium.com/react-19-server-components-compiler-and-new-hooks-that-redefine-frontend-development-in-2025-31002e39fe44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 15 React useState Mistakes Every Developer Should Know - <a href="https://medium.com/@sovannaro/top-15-react-usestate-mistakes-every-developer-should-know-0b43b6dc7e77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rameez Ibrahim`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>Unlock the power of React’s latest release with insights on Server Components, compiler optimizations, new hooks, and performance…
+<blockquote>👉 Non-members can read this for free here
 Continue reading on Medium »</blockquote>

 <h3>5.
-Mastering React Architecture: Eliminating Duplication with Design Patterns [Smart/Dumb, Strategy… - <a href="https://medium.com/@muhammadadil00600/mastering-react-architecture-eliminating-duplication-with-design-patterns-smart-dumb-strategy-e8e915f77f04?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js Interview Coding Question for a Senior Software Engineer Position - <a href="https://hardcoded.medium.com/react-js-interview-coding-question-for-a-senior-software-engineer-position-60a035e4c1a5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammadadil`**
+✍️ **posted by `American Dreamer`**

-<blockquote>Tired of React code duplication?
-Transform messy components into clean architecture using Smart/Dumb, Strategy, and Template patterns.
+<blockquote>A couple of days ago, a recruiter from LinkedIn reached out to me about a Senior Software Engineer position at one of the top retail…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Advanced React Patterns for Reusable Components — Scalable Apps That Really Don’t Break - <a href="https://medium.com/@mernstackdevbykevin/advanced-react-patterns-for-reusable-components-scalable-apps-that-really-dont-break-d5ddafeb0692?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. .NET 8 + React for Line-of-Business Apps: What SMBs Should Standardize in 2025 - <a href="https://medium.com/@technijian/net-8-react-for-line-of-business-apps-what-smbs-should-standardize-in-2025-985b6d611b61?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Technijian`**

-<blockquote>Learn Composition, Render Props, and Hooks to scale your react components together with your team without the tech debt.
+<blockquote>In 2025, small and mid-sized businesses (SMBs) face a defining moment in their digital evolution.
+The demand for fast, secure, and…
 Continue reading on Medium »</blockquote>

+<h3>7.
+React.js vs. Next.js: The Ultimate Showdown in 2025 - <a href="https://er-raj-aryan.medium.com/react-js-vs-next-js-the-ultimate-showdown-in-2025-936fc00d1324?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Er Raj Aryan`**

+<blockquote>In the ever-evolving realm of web development, two titans stand tall: React.js and Next.js.
+Continue reading on Medium »</blockquote>

+<h3>8.
+State Management Nedir?
+React’te Durum Yönetimini Anlamak - <a href="https://hakanduyar.medium.com/state-management-nedir-reactte-durum-y%C3%B6netimini-anlamak-a8a1da3e970a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hakan Duyar`**

+<blockquote>React, component tabanlı bir yapı sunar.
+Ancak component’lerin yalnızca görünüm (UI) değil, veri (state) ve davranış (logic) da yönetmesi… Continue reading on Medium »</blockquote>

+<h3>9.
+React Hooks Deep Dive: Advanced Patterns for Better Code - <a href="https://medium.com/@bellagrayuiux/react-hooks-deep-dive-advanced-patterns-for-better-code-e1ad00a11c04?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bella Gray UI UX`**

+<blockquote>Beyond useState and useEffect, true React mastery lies in leveraging custom Hooks and advanced patterns to isolate complexity, abstract…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Fixing React hydration errors when using Zustand persist with useSyncExternalStore - <a href="https://medium.com/@judemiracle/fixing-react-hydration-errors-when-using-zustand-persist-with-usesyncexternalstore-b6d7a40f2623?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building for Low-Bandwidth Regions: What Happens When Your Next.js App Runs on a 2G Phone - <a href="https://medium.com/better-dev-nextjs-react/building-for-low-bandwidth-regions-what-happens-when-your-next-js-app-runs-on-a-2g-phone-63ba2e77ed12?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jude Miracle`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Look, I’m just going to be straight with you.
-Last week, I spent three hours debugging a hydration error that had me questioning my entire…
+<blockquote>How to trim, optimize, and rethink your stack for users in bandwidth-starved regions
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>2.
-Overcoming Next.js Build-Time Env Limitations for Containerized Deployments - <a href="https://javascript.plainenglish.io/overcoming-next-js-build-time-env-limitations-for-containerized-deployments-89e7e4280576?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js 16: The Good, The Fast, and The Breaking - <a href="https://blog.stackademic.com/whats-new-in-next-js-16-the-good-the-fast-and-the-breaking-9cfd92ac67bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lameck Mbewe`**
+✍️ **posted by `Agada Truelife`**

-<blockquote>If you have ever worked with Next.js in a DevOps pipeline, you’ve likely run into this limitation: Next.js only injects environment…
+<blockquote>From faster builds with Turbopack to the new caching APIs and React 19.2, here’s everything you need to know.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Next.js Routing Explained: Pages Router vs App Router - <a href="https://medium.com/@shrutidhungana123/next-js-routing-explained-pages-router-vs-app-router-b3c7740726be?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integration Redux Wrapper into Next.Js application - <a href="https://medium.com/@patrickduch93/integration-redux-wrapper-into-next-js-application-98a8f21c3e37?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shruti Dhungana`**
+✍️ **posted by `Patrik Duch`**

-<blockquote>When I first started learning Next.js, I found the Pages Router much easier to understand and work with.
-It felt simple to create pages…
+<blockquote>State management is an essential part of building scalable React applications, and when working with Next.js, integrating Redux properly…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Deleted 200 Lines of useEffect — And My App Still Worked - <a href="https://medium.com/@yashrajvrma/i-deleted-200-lines-of-useeffect-and-my-app-still-worked-984d3e161682?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js vs. Next.js: The Ultimate Showdown in 2025 - <a href="https://er-raj-aryan.medium.com/react-js-vs-next-js-the-ultimate-showdown-in-2025-936fc00d1324?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yashraj Verma`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>Here’s what I Used Instead
+<blockquote>In the ever-evolving realm of web development, two titans stand tall: React.js and Next.js.
 Continue reading on Medium »</blockquote>

-<h3>5.
-Deploy a Next.js App to AWS S3 From Scratch (Terraform) - <a href="https://medium.com/@wittcode/deploy-a-next-js-app-to-aws-s3-from-scratch-terraform-d39a292a1513?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `WittCode`**

-<blockquote>A step-by-step guide to deploying a static Next.js app to AWS S3 using Terraform — including bucket setup, policies, website configuration…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Basic Page Transition in Next.js (app router) with the View Transition API - <a href="https://medium.com/@moraromerojuan8/basic-page-transition-in-next-js-app-router-with-the-view-transition-api-735fefd1ed46?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Moraromerojuan`**

-<blockquote>In this article, we’ll go through a basic implementation of exit transition using the View Transition API.
-Continue reading on Medium »</blockquote>

-<h3>7.
-TypeScript 6.0 Utility Types: Master Advanced Types for Scalable Full-Stack Modules - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-utility-types-master-advanced-types-for-scalable-full-stack-modules-3725a2be095a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Stop writing boilerplate types.
-Learn how to leverage TypeScript 6.0’s powerful utility types to build reusable, type-safe full-stack…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Advanced React Patterns for Reusable Components — Scalable Apps That Really Don’t Break - <a href="https://medium.com/@mernstackdevbykevin/advanced-react-patterns-for-reusable-components-scalable-apps-that-really-dont-break-d5ddafeb0692?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Mastering Next.js 15 in 2025–20 Advanced Tips for Blazing-Fast, Scalable Web Apps - <a href="https://medium.com/@alisha00/mastering-next-js-15-in-2025-20-advanced-tips-for-blazing-fast-scalable-web-apps-06ff83e3ad9c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Alisha ✨`**

-<blockquote>Learn Composition, Render Props, and Hooks to scale your react components together with your team without the tech debt.
+<blockquote>Next.js has become the gold standard for React developers — combining the flexibility of React with server-side rendering, API routes, and…
 Continue reading on Medium »</blockquote>

 <br/>